Theo-flux/Eagle_Eye/README.md

   a community-based platform that prides in a safer space for veteran , new users and investors of the space while fostering wide-stream adoption, decentralized policing and passive earning.
-  Eagle Eye is a web3 platform with a feel and environment of web2 such that users transitioning from web2 to web3 users can already feel at home!
+  Eagle Eye is a web3 platform with a feel and environment of web2 such that users transitioning from web2 to web3 can already feel at home!